My old accounting software is holding my company back

 Many of the systems on the market were written on a proprietary platform.
 They often provided bridges for programmers to automatically import data from a separate application.
 An open platform allows companies to build applications on the same database, same user interface, and same security.
 An open platform allows you to expand with new applications as your company grows without having to re-implement each time.
 Training is minimal because the user interface, actions and tools are the same across the platform.

-If your business is struggling with month-end financial reports, redundant data entry, lack of personalization and real-time insights, it's time to look at Gravity Software's cloud-based accounting app.
+If your business is struggling with month-end financial reports, redundant data entry, lack of personalization and real-time insights, it's time to look at cloud-base accounting app Gravity Software®.
 Schedule an online demo of Gravity today to see how our robust solution can help your business grow faster and smarter.

 Better.
 Smarter.
 Accounting.